tribp/Iot-Sim-in-Docker4AWS/README.md

       - create a policy for your thing ( or thing family) In AWS:

+Create your thing

 <img src="images/create_a_thing.png" width="800px" >

+Create your certificates

 <img src="images/create_certificates.png" width="800px" >

+Download your certificates

 <img src="images/certificates_created.png" width="800px" >

+Create a policy for your thing ( or thing family)

 <img src="images/create_policy.png" width="800px" >